Gavin Douglas: Early life

 Gavin (or Gawin, Gawane, Gawain) Douglas was born c.
 1474–76, at Tantallon Castle, East Lothian, the third son of Archibald, 5th Earl of Angus by his second wife Elizabeth Boyd.
 A Vatican register records that Gavin Douglas was 13 in 1489, suggesting he was born in 1476.
 An application had been lodged to award Gavin the right to hold a Church canonry or prebend and enjoy its income.
 Another appeal to Rome concerning church appointments made in February 1495 states his age as 20.

-He was a student at St Andrews University in 1489–94, and thereafter, it is supposed, at Paris.
-He chiefly studied Aristotle's Logic, Physics, Natural Philosophy, and Metaphysics. in 1492 he received his bachelor's degree, and in 1496 was named among the Licentiati, or Masters of Arts, which was regarded at the time as an advanced academic degree.
+He was a student at the University of St Andrews in 1489–94, and thereafter, it is supposed, at Paris.
+He chiefly studied Aristotle's logic, physics, natural philosophy, and metaphysics. in 1492 he received his bachelor's degree, and in 1496 was named among the Licentiati, or Masters of Arts, which was regarded at the time as an advanced academic degree.
 In 1496 he obtained the living of Monymusk, Aberdeenshire, and later he became parson of Lynton (modern East Linton) and rector of Hauch (modern Prestonkirk), in East Lothian.
 About 1501 he was preferred to the deanery or provostship of the collegiate church of St Giles, Edinburgh, which he held with his parochial charges.